 I am not interested in telling people how to eat.
 More, I am interested in people figuring it out for themselves.
 I encourage people to look up “Blue Zones” That refers to groups of people who tend to live the longest.
 Each of those demographics eats very little animal proteins if at all.
 They also tend to be active every day, they have a purpose and several other traits in common that contribute to their longevity.

 What none of these groups do is none of them eat a lot of animal proteins.
 There are Keto diets for vegans, but on the whole, the Keto diet does tend to have a lot of animal proteins in it.
 People will suggest that thousands of years ago this was the way people used to eat.
-My response to this is always the same…” thousands of years ago, living to 35 was a long life”.
+My response to this is always the same…” thousands of years ago, Healthy Living to 35 was a long life”.
 So let’s not compare then with now.
 We have healthcare, medicine, toothbrushes and a lot of comforts that help us to live longer now that people didn’t have thousands of years ago.
 It is not intelligent comparing then with now.

 I would encourage people to look up the study on blue zones.
 Buy the book, figure out why these demographics of people live so long, then copy what they do.
 And when you figure it out, I might see you in the grocery store because we will be shopping for the same things I shop for…